pusher/go-interface-fuzzer/README.markdown

 `@generator` specifies a function to generate a value of the required type.
-It is passed the list of all generated values so far, in order to tune the generation as the system evolves, if desired.
-If no generator is specified for a type, quickcheck is used.
+It is passed a PRNG of type *rand.Rand.
+If no generator for a type is specified, the tool will attempt to produce a default; and report an error otherwise.

+@generator: GenerateAnInt       int
 @generator: GenerateAnID        ID
+@generator: GenerateAnIDMessage IDMessage

 **Syntax:**